after-the-sunrise/bitflyer4j/README.md

 ### Other Configurations

-Although there should be no need to overwrite the defaut configurations, the following parameters are externalized and can be overwritten by the environment variables.
+Although there should be no need to overwrite the default configurations, the following parameters are externalized and can be overwritten by the environment variables.
 For the complete list of configurable parameters and details, refer to the [KeyType](https://github.com/after-the-sunrise/bitflyer4j/blob/master/src/main/java/com/after_sunrise/cryptocurrency/bitflyer4j/core/KeyType.java) javadoc.